ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```

 A value `Ok x` means that the computation succeeded and produced `x`, and a
-value `Error e` means that it failed and `e` represents whatever information
+value `Error e` means that it failed and `e` represents whatever error information
-collected in the process.
+has been collected in the process.
 Pattern matching can be used to deal with both cases,
 as with any other sum type.
 However using `map` and `bind` can be more
-convinient, maybe even more as it was with `Option`.
+convenient, maybe even more as it was with `Option`.

 Before taking a look at `Result.map`, let's think about `List.map` and
 `Option.map` under a changed perspective.
-Both functions behaves like the
+Both functions behave as
 identity when applied to `[]` or `None`, respectively.
 That's the only
 possibility since those parameters don't carry any data.
 Which isn't the case in
 `Result` with its `Error` constructor.
 Nethertheless, `Result.map` is
-implemented likewise, on `Error`, it also behaves like the identity.
+implemented likewise, on `Error`, it also behaves like identity.
 ```ocaml
 let map f = function
 | Ok x -> Ok (f x)